Remote Files Service User Guide

 If the file is not stored in a CMIS server, choose Save icon and select Save Remote File.or long-click the

-The Remote files dialog appears
+The Remote files dialog appears.
+Select the remote file server.

 In the Filter list box, select the desired format.